sec-consult/aggrokatz/README.md

 The file read BOF currently supports file reads up to 4Gb.
 This can be extended with some modifications but so far such large files haven't been observed.

 # How it works
-## TLDR;
+## TL;DR
-`pypykatz` performs a series of file read operations on the beacon using a specially crafted BOF which allows reading the file contents in chunks.
-The LSASS/Registry hive files are processed chunk-by-chunk.
-This allows `pypykatz` to extract all secrets from the files without reading the whole file, only grabbing the necessary chunks where the secrets are located.
+Normally `pypykatz`'s parser performs a series of file read operations on disk, but with the help of aggrokatz these read operations are tunneled to the beacon using a specially crafted BOF (Beacon Object File) which allows reading the remote file contents in chunks.
+This allows `pypykatz` to extract all secrets from the remote files without reading the whole file, only grabbing the necessary chunks where the secrets are located.

 ## In-depth
 To get the full picture of the entire process, there are two parts we'd need to highlight: